 Open Tuesday to Sunday 9.30am to 8pm.
 Permanent exhibition €6, temporary exhibitions €4, €8 combined ticket.
 Free 10-11 February all day and on Sundays after 5pm.

 Read our dedicated post on the exhibitions at the Russian Museum in Malaga.

 Carmen Thyssen Museum

-Until 9 Sept.
-Open Tuesday to Sunday 10am to 8pm. €4.50.
-Free entry Sundays from 5pm.
+Open Tuesday to Sunday 10am to 8pm. €10 (including main collection).

-The multi-coloured cube houses Modern Utopias taking you round European ideals in art with some of the continent’s greatest painters on display.
-Picasso, Kandinsky, Miró, Le Corbusier and Chagall all rub shoulders with fun installations including a revolving nose, sheep on wheels and sardine-tin bed, plus some great videos.
+The multi-coloured cube continues with Modern Utopias, an exhibition that takes you round European art with some of the continent’s greatest artists on display.
+Works by the likes of Picasso, Chagall, Kandinsky and Le Corbusier take centre stage.
+There are also some fun installations including a sardine-tin bed and giant revolving nose plus some whacky videos.

 Open Wednesday to Monday 9.30am to 8pm. €7

 A new exhibition opens at the Picasso Foundation annex (on Plaza de la Merced 13) on 4 July showing the illustrations drawn in red by Picasso for Pierre Reverdy’s Le Chant des Morts.
 Accompanying them are poems by Anne Bronte, Quevedo, John Webster, Dylan Thomas… plus engravings by Durero, Rembrandt and Goya.
 Open daily 9.30am to 8pm. €3, free entry on Sundays after 4pm.